Deng (Chinese surname)

 Deng is an East Asian surname of Chinese origin which has many variant spellings and transliterations.
-It is a transcription of 邓 (simplified Chinese character) or 鄧 (traditional).
-In 2019 Deng was 21st most common surname in Mainland China.
+Dèng is the pinyin transcription of 邓 (simplified) or 鄧 (traditional).
+In 2019, Deng was the 21st most common surname in mainland China.

 Variant spellings

-It is transliterated as Dèng in pinyin and Teng, or Then, in Wade-Giles.
+It is transliterated as Dèng in pinyin and Têng4 in Wade-Giles.
 In Cantonese, it is Dahng in Yale and Dang6 in Jyutping.
-In Minnan or Taiwanese, it is Tēng in Pe̍h-ōe-jī.
-The surname originating from the same Chinese character or more specifically, Han character in Vietnamese is Đặng and it is one of the top ten surnames in Vietnam.
+In Minnan, it is Tēng in Pe̍h-ōe-jī.
+The Sino-Vietnamese cognate is Đặng and it is one of the top ten surnames in Vietnam.
 The name is transliterated as Deung in Korean but is very rare in Korea.
 Deng is one of the surnames of the Nanyang, Henan ancestral hall (南陽堂).

 In addition to spelling "Deng" used in mainland China, other common Chinese spelling variations include: